ShivamRajSharma/PyTorch/Document Summarization/README.md

 ## Extra Info
 <pre>
-1) Trainin Stratergy       : Training the whole network from scratch.
+1) Training Stratergy       : Training the whole network from scratch.
 2) Optimizer               : Adam optimizer was used with weight decay.
 3) Learning Rate Scheduler : Linear decay with warmup.
 4) Regularization          : Dropout, Weight decay,